ff13dfly/Anchor/README.md

 After copy the "Anchor pallet" to Substrate, the following 5 files need minor modifications.
 You will find that it is petty easy to finish this base on the great job of Substrate.

+Remove the Cargo.lock, in case the needed library out of time.

 ### 1. Cargo.toml

 You will find there is a list called "members", paset code to the proper location, such as before "frame/alliance".
 Then no more to do to this file.